technicalciso/googlehacks/README.md

 ```
 ./flashfinder.sh <site>
 ```
+NOTE: Currently, this script only returns the first 10 results.
+This will be fixed eventually (in the meantime, see Neganews.sh for looping methodology to retrieve all search results).

 ## Neganews
 This script uses Google to search for adverse (negative) news about a company or group of companies.
 For each company, a Google search is conducted together with any of the keywords defined, such as _breach_ or _DDOS_.
 To use Neganews, create a file with company names, a file with keywords to search for.
 Download a copy and run
 ```